DTUComputeCognitiveSystems/AI_playground/README.md

 ### Handling Notebooks

 **Do not** commit with outputs when committing notebooks.
-In Jupyter, select `Cell -> Current Outputs -> Clear` before committing.
+In Jupyter, select `Cell -> All Outputs -> Clear` before committing.

 ------